a1pat/Impurity-Level-Estimator/README.md

 # Licensing, Authors, Acknowledgements
-1. The data set used in the modeling was generated using an Excel model of a distillation column developed by A. A. Patwardhan.
+1. The data set used to create the model was generated using an Excel model of a distillation column developed by A. A. Patwardhan.
 2. The distillation column is as described in Example 8.11 in the textbook "Principles of Unit Operations", 2nd ed. by A. S. Foust, L. A. Wenzel, C. W. Clump, L Maus and L. B. Andersen.
 Publisher John Wiley & Sons, 1980.